-INTRODUCTION Ventilated façade systems can significantly improve the energy efficiency of a building by improving thermal comfort and reducing the reliance of HVAC systems, whilst improving the acoustic performance of the facade.
+Ventilated Façade Systems in Modern Design Ventilated façade systems can significantly improve the energy efficiency of a building by improving thermal comfort and reducing the reliance of HVAC systems, whilst improving the acoustic performance of the facade.
 Also known as double-skin façades or rain-screens, ventilated façade systems can also assist in protecting buildings against the combined action of wind and rain by counterbalancing the effects of water beating on walls and keeping the building dry.
 While this system has been used consistently throughout Europe and North America for decades, Australia's varying climatic conditions has created an uncertainty surrounding the suitability and potential benefits for buildings here.
-Only recently with the greater awareness for sustainable design have ventilated façade systems become a consideration amongst Australian designers and developers.
-This paper provides an introduction to the core concept of ventilated façade systems, key elements for a successful system, and the benefits to be realised as well as the challenges faced using ventilated façade systems in Australian conditions.
-44 At its most basic, a ventilated façade system consists two layers of different facades which are separated by an air cavity HOW DO VENTILATED FAÇADES WORK?
+Only recently with the greater awareness for sustainable design have ventilated façade systems become a consideration amongst Australian designers and developers This paper provides an introduction to the core concept of ventilated façade systems, key elements for a successful system, and the benefits to be realised as well as the challenges faced using ventilated façade systems in Australian conditions.
+How Do Ventilated Facades Work?

 To understand the potential benefits of a ventilated façade it is important to understand the fundamental concepts behind the system.
 At its most basic, a ventilated façade system consists two layers of different facades which are separated by an air cavity.
 This cavity prevents rainwater from penetrating and diffuses water vapour from the inside to the outside.
 While the external cladding serves to provide the majority of rain and wind protection, the air corridor between the support structure and the external cladding plays a major role in the ventilated façade system.
 A naturally ventilated façade results in a temperature difference between the face of the cladding panel and the air cavity behind.
 This is turn creates a variation in air density and causes air to flow upwards within the cavity according to the stack effect.
 The airflow transports heat from the cavity out through high level exhausts, aiding convection drying of any residual amounts of moisture that have accumulated within the air cavity.

-The four key elements that make up the design and construction of an effective ventilated façade system are:

-- 1. Load bearing wall

-- 2. Fixing system

-- 3. Ventilation cavity

-- 4. Façade panels
+The four key elements that make up the design and construction of an effective ventilated façade system are: - 1.
+Load bearing wall - Fixing system - 3.
+Ventilation cavity - 4.
+Façade panels